 Tracing the narrative of racial difference

-The Equal Justice Initiative museum will offer a focused perspective on the narrative of racial difference at the root of oppression towards African Americans through our history, from slavery through lynching and white terror, Jim Crow, and today’s mass incarceration epidemic.
+The Equal Justice Initiative museum offers a focused perspective on the narrative of racial difference at the root of oppression towards African Americans through our history, from slavery through lynching and white terror, Jim Crow, and today’s mass incarceration epidemic.

 Built on a site of a former slave warehouse

-Retaining the site’s unique architecture and recognizing its heritage as a former slave warehouse, we draw on EJI’s historical reports documenting racial oppression and Local Projects experience working with the 9/11 Memorial Museum, Storycorps, and others.
-Together, we’ll create a museum that balances moments of immersive storytelling, personal reflection, and community discussion.
+Retaining the site’s unique architecture and recognizing its heritage as a former slave warehouse, we drew on EJI’s historical reports documenting racial oppression and Local Projects experience working with the 9/11 Memorial Museum, Storycorps, and others.
+Together, we created a museum that balances moments of immersive storytelling, personal reflection, and community discussion.